Data Centers in Latina

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Italy provides tax incentives that can benefit data center operators and tenants, primarily through subsidies for implementing energy-efficient systems.
-These programs help reduce capital expenditures and lower ongoing operational costs for green-focused infrastructure.
+Tax Advantage For Data Centers Italy provides tax incentives that can benefit data center operators and tenants.
+The government offers subsidies for investments in energy-efficient systems and related infrastructure, helping reduce the total cost of ownership for environmentally conscious projects.

 Natural Disaster Risk

-Latina has a low overall risk profile for natural disasters, with an INFORM risk score of 3 out of 10 as of September 2025.
-The primary environmental hazards for infrastructure in the region are seismic activity (earthquakes), coastal flooding, river flooding, and tsunamis.
-Modern data centers in the area are engineered to mitigate these specific, well-understood risks.
+Latina has a low overall risk profile for natural disasters, with an INFORM Risk score of 3 out of 10 as of September 2025.
+While the overall threat is minimal, operators should engineer facilities to mitigate specific regional hazards.